fursuf1/Statistical-Modelling-Project/README.md

 ## Project Overview

-This project aims to analyze the positioning and size of bike-share stations in relation to points of interest in the city of Dublin.
+This project aims to analyze the positioning and size of bike-share stations in relation to points of interest in the city of New York.
 The data for bike-share stations is sourced from citybik.es, while points of interest data is collected from Yelp and Foursquare (FSQ) APIs.

 ## Process